Top 8 Astronomical Holidays That Will Keep People Looking Towards The Skies

 National Meteor Watch Day (June 30th)

-Something a little more common than an asteroid hitting the planet is a meteor hitting the planet.
-Every single day of the year, approximately 25 million meteoroids, micrometeoroids, and other types of space debris hit the Earth.
-That’s over 15,000 tons of material that enter our planet’s atmosphere every year.
+Every single day, approximately 25 million meteoroids, micrometeoroids, and other types of space debris hit the Earth.
+That’s over 15,000 tons of material that enters our planet’s atmosphere every year.
 Of course, most of these meteors burn up in the atmosphere, which gives us a great light show to enjoy.
-So, we encourage everyone to observe this holiday and enjoy any meteors that might be available to watch.
-Oh, by the way, approximately 17-20 meteors do make it through our atmosphere and end up hitting Earth every single day.

 National Moon Day (July 20th)

-The moon has been with us for over 4.5 billion years and it doesn’t look like it’s going to be going anywhere anytime soon.
+The moon has been with us for over 4.5 billion years, and it doesn’t look like it’s going anywhere anytime soon.
 So perhaps it’s a good time to become more familiar with it on National Moon Day.
-Many of the moon’s features can be observed by the naked eye, and with the aid of a telescope, even more of its secrets can be unlocked.
-It’s also a good day to share with your significant other.
-After all, what can be more romantic than spending a moonlit night with one another?
+Many of the moon’s features can be observed with the naked eye, and even more of its secrets can be unlocked with the aid of a telescope.

 Pluto Demoted Day (August 24th)